Why belly fat is dangerous and how to control it

-Although obesity rates in the United States have stabilized in recent years, a new study published in the Journal of the American Medical Association has shown a disturbing trend.
-The study suggests that belly fat is becoming much more common among U.S. adults.
+Although obesity rates in the United States have stabilized somewhat in recent years after decades of increase, belly fat is becoming more common among U.S. adults.

 In other words, two people who weigh the same could have dramatically different risks of developing cardiovascular disease and diabetes, depending on where fat is deposited in their bodies.

 We’re not sure why belly fat is increasing, but we know people in the United States have become less active over the past several decades.
 Portion sizes at restaurants also have gotten larger.
 People seem to have less free time in their lives, and they are resorting to processed foods and fast food more often.

 Measuring your abdominal fat